Rhode Glazing Milk Review: Is It Worth It for Dehydrated Skin?

 How is Rhode Glazing Milk Different from Other Products?

 It’s not a classic toner, nor is it a serum; it’s a hybrid essence-step, designed to be applied immediately after cleansing.
 Where others focus only on hydration, this one also includes barrier-supporting minerals, making it more multi-tasking.
-Its just a completely differnt beast to what we know of a toner and I think we need to stop thinking of it as one.
-The milk is meant as a convenient way to help barrier function and I can not argue with that.
+It’s a completely different beast from what we know of a toner and I think we need to stop thinking of it as one.
+The milk is meant as a convenient way to help barrier function and I can’t argue with that.

 Packaging and Presentation